-Faculty: Humanities and Social Sciences (HASS) Stage 1

-Subject: Outdoor Studies

-Length of Course: Semester (10 credits)

-Pre-Requisites: N/A

-SACE Board of SA Code: 1CXD10

-Course Leads to: Related TAFE or University courses
+Faculty: Humanities and Social Sciences (HASS) Stage 1 Subject: Outdoor Studies Length of Course: Pre-Requisites: SACE Board of SA Code: Course Leads to: Semester (10 credits) N/A 1CXD10 Related TAFE or University courses

 Are you interested in the environment around you?
 Want to learn more about where we live?